Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 (I learned that variance decrease means bias increase, vice versa.)

-(And in the very end of this video, the recturer said we use cross-validation to choose stopping conditions.)
+(And in the very end of this video, the lecturer said we use cross-validation to choose stopping conditions.)